pagkly/Zed/Investopedia3/Dividend Payout Ratio Definition.md

 ## Dividend Payout Ratio vs. Dividend Yield

-When [comparing the two measures of dividends](https://www.investopedia.com/ask/answers/111314/what-difference-between-dividend-yield-and-dividend-payout-ratio.asp), it's important to know that the [dividend yield](https://www.investopedia.com/video/play/understanding-dividend-yields/) tells you what the simple rate of return is in the form of [cash dividends](https://www.investopedia.com/terms/c/cashdividend.asp) to shareholders, but the dividend payout ratio represents how much of a company's net earnings are paid out as dividends.
+When [[comparing the two measures of dividends]](https://www.investopedia.com/ask/answers/111314/what-difference-between-dividend-yield-and-dividend-payout-ratio.asp), it's important to know that the [dividend yield](https://www.investopedia.com/video/play/understanding-dividend-yields/) tells you what the simple rate of return is in the form of [cash dividends](https://www.investopedia.com/terms/c/cashdividend.asp) to shareholders, but the dividend payout ratio represents how much of a company's net earnings are paid out as dividends.
 While the dividend yield is the more commonly known and scrutinized term, many believe the dividend payout ratio is a better indicator of a company's ability to distribute dividends consistently in the future.
 The dividend payout ratio is highly connected to a company's [cash flow](https://www.investopedia.com/terms/c/cashflow.asp).

 The dividend yield shows how much a company has paid out in dividends over the course of a year in relation to the stock price.
 The yield is presented as a percentage, not as an actual dollar amount.
 This makes it easier to see how much return per dollar invested the shareholder receives through dividends.